nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_document_profiles.md

 The Bundle consists of the following FHIR Resource Profiles.

 - **[ITK-Document-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Document-Bundle-1)** - An NHS Digital Bundle Profile to represent a container to collect a combination of the ITK FHIR Document resources.
 - **[CareConnect-ITK-EDIS-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-EDIS-Composition-1)** - An NHS Digital Profile derived from the CareConnect profile for eDischarge FHIR Documents.
+This profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
 - **[CareConnect-ITK-Encounter-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)** - A NHS Digital Profile derived from the CareConnect encounter profile.
 The encounter resource represents an encounter between a care professional and the patient (or patient's record).
 - **[CareConnect-ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/Careconnect-ITK-Medication-List-1)** - An NHS Digital Profile derived from the CareConnect List profile for recording a snapshot of the list of Medications for the patient.
 - **[CareConnect-ITK-MedicationStatement-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-MedicationStatement-1)** - An NHS Digital Profile derived from the CareConnect MedicationStatement profile.
 The MedicationStatement Resource is a record of a medication that is being consumed by a patient.